jhern31627/bank_mkt/README.md

 ### Overview of Findings

-From my analysts there seems to be several factors at play that can effect clients subscription behavior.
+From my analysts there seems to be several factors at play that can affect clients subscription behavior.
 Financial indicators such as personal loans, housing loans, or default history had little impact on whether a client subscribed.
 However, age and call duration played a small to moderate role in subscription behavior.

-Clients ages between 29-38 were key drivers of monthly performance, accounting for 43% of subscriptions in March.
+Clients ages between 29-38 were key influencers for monthly performance, accounting for 43% of all subscriptions in March due to the large population size.
+However, the Chi-Square test revealed that younger ages (17-28) and older ages (59+) subscribed at higher-than-expected rates relative to their group size.
+This suggests a stronger conversion potential within these age demographics.

 A slight trend was also observed by job types job type, with blue-collar workers, technicians, and administrative roles ranking among the highest across all age groups.
 Notably, repeat contact with the same client has a negative impact on clients decisions.
-However, focus on call duration should be taken into account as 20 minute or less seems to be when clients where more willing to subscribe.
+However, focus on call duration should be taken into account as 20 minute or less seems to be when clients were more willing to subscribe.

 # Insight Deep Dive